 As part of obtaining reasonable assurance about whether the TDA Fund's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
-The results of our tests disclosed one instance of noncompliance or other matters that are required to be reported under Government Auditing Standards, described in the accompanying schedule of findings as item 2022-001.
+The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.

-In connection with our audit referred to above, we also performed an audit for compliance with the Transportation Development Act, the California Code of Regulations, and the rules and regulations and allocation instructions of the Imperial County Transportation Commission, for the year ended June 30, 2022.
+In connection with our audit referred to above, we also performed an audit for compliance with the Transportation Development Act, the California Code of Regulations, and the rules and regulations and allocation instructions of the Imperial County Transportation Commission, for the year ended June 30, 2023.
 In connection with our audit, we performed to the extent applicable, the compliance audit tasks set forth in Sections §6666 and §6667 of Title 21, Division 3, Chapter 2, Article 5.5 of the California Code of Regulations.
 The results of performing the tasks specified above disclosed one instance of noncompliance with the applicable statutes, rules, and regulations of the Act, and the allocation instructions and resolutions of the Madera County Transportation Commission.
-In our opinion, the funds allocated to and received by the TDA Funds for the year ended June 30, 2022, pursuant to the Transportation Development Act, were accounted for and expended in conformance with the Transportation Development Act, the California Code of Regulations and allocation instructions of the Imperial County Transportation Development Act, the rules and regulations and allocation instructions of the Imperial County Transportation Commission.
+In our opinion, the funds allocated to and received by the TDA Funds for the year ended June 30, 2023, pursuant to the Transportation Development Act, were accounted for and expended in conformance with the Transportation Development Act, the California Code of Regulations, and the rules and regulations and allocation instructions of the Imperial County Transportation Commission.